codemonkeh/FlickrPhotoDisplayWidget/README.md

 ## AWS Lambda

-* The lambda will be written in C#.
+* The lambda will be written in C#
 * The lambda will be scheduled on an infrequent schedule, such as once a day.
 * The lambda will download the last photo in my photostream, sorted by uploaded date descendingly, and store it in a temporary directory.
 * The photo will be processed, resizing it but preserving EXIF data (e.g. copyright), and saved to the temporary directory.